meirwah/awesome-incident-response/README.md

 * * [IRIS](https://github.com/dfir-iris/iris-web) - IRIS is a web collaborative platform for incident response analysts allowing to share investigations at a technical level.
 * [Kuiper](https://github.com/DFIRKuiper/Kuiper) - Digital Forensics Investigation Platform
 * [Limacharlie](https://www.limacharlie.io/) - Endpoint security platform composed of a collection of small projects all working together that gives you a cross-platform (Windows, OSX, Linux, Android and iOS) low-level environment for managing and pushing additional modules into memory to extend its functionality.
+* [Matano](https://github.com/matanolabs/matano): Open source serverless security lake platform on AWS that lets you ingest, store, and analyze petabytes of security data into an Apache Iceberg data lake and run realtime Python detections as code.
 * [MozDef](https://github.com/mozilla/MozDef) - Automates the security incident handling process and facilitate the real-time activities of incident handlers.
 * [nightHawk](https://github.com/biggiesmallsAG/nightHawkResponse) - Application built for asynchronous forensic data presentation using ElasticSearch as the backend.
 It's designed to ingest Redline collections.
 * [Open Computer Forensics Architecture](http://sourceforge.net/projects/ocfa/) - Another popular distributed open-source computer forensics framework.
 This framework was built on Linux platform and uses postgreSQL database for storing data.